Apotropaios

 Witch Bottles

-Half of all witch-bottles are found focused around the hearth, a quarter beneath thresholds, the remainder mostly beneath the floor and in walls.
+Of the bottles recovered through archaeology, half are found focused around the hearth, a quarter beneath thresholds, the remainder mostly beneath the floor and in walls.
 Of around 250 English witch-bottles on record, 130 are ‘bellarmines’.
 The contents of these bottles are fascinating and constitute a counter-spell against witchcraft.
 Of the contents which are identifiable, by far the most common was iron pins or nails (95%).
 The second most common was human hair (25%).
 Another ingredient which is very difficult to test for if the bottle has leaked at any point is urine.
 Roughly 25% of those with contents have been tested for the presence of urine and all proved positive.
 So, we have iron, urine and hair as the most common ingredients.
 Other ingredients such as small bones, thorns, pieces of wood and, in a few cases, pieces of fabric cut into the shape of a heart are sometimes found.

 This bottle was found in Reigate, Surrey and is thought to have been deposited somewhere between 1700-1750.
 It was discovered corked containing liquid and nine bent pins in a disturbance adjacent to the chalk floor of a 17th century building being excavated in London Road.
 Dr Alan Massey published his analysis of the contents in ‘The Reigate Witch-Bottle’, Current Archaeology, no 169, 2000, pp34-6.